 14. Spunky Pup Dog Treats

 The perfect blend of your dog's favourite flavours and your favourite childhood candy.
-Spunky pup treats are a smaller treat, but still offer plenty of vital calories and energy for a strenuous hike with your pooch.
+Spunky pup treats are smaller treats but still offer plenty of vital calories and energy for a strenuous hike with your pooch.
 The smaller size allows for more frequent treating to support training.

 With some classic flavours like cheese, bacon, and chicken, these fun treats are sure to keep your dog energized and satisfied no matter where your adventures take you.
 Muttlikes have the highest calorie count at 12 calories per treat.